 Prof. Adali is currently the Vice President-Technical Directions of the IEEE Signal Processing Society (SPS) for the period 2019-2022.
 She chaired the IEEE SPS MLSP Technical Committee (2003–2005, 2011–2013), and served or currently serving on a number of committees/boards including the SPS Conference Board (1998–2006, 2017-Present), IEEE SPS Fellow Reference Committee (2011-2014), IEEE SPS Signal Processing Theory and Methods (2010-2015) Technical Committee, and the IEEE SPS Bio Imaging and Signal Processing Technical Committee (2004–2007, 2018-Present).
 She was an Associate Editor for IEEE Transactions on Signal Processing (2003–2006), IEEE Transactions on Biomedical Engineering (2007–2013), IEEE Journal of Selected Areas in Signal Processing (2010-2013), and Elsevier Signal Processing Journal (2007–2010), and served on the Editorial Board of the Proceedings of the IEEE (2013-2019).
 She is currently serving on the Senior Editorial Board of IEEE Journal of Selected Topics in Signal Processing and the Editorial Board of Journal of Signal Processing Systems for Signal, Image, and Video Technology.

 Prof. Adali is a Fellow of the IEEE and the AIMBE, a Fulbright Scholar, and an IEEE Signal Processing Society Distinguished Lecturer.
-She is the recipient of a 2013 University System of Maryland Regents' Award for Research, and an NSF CAREER Award.
-She has received a number of Best Paper Awards including a 2010 IEEE Signal Processing Society Best Paper Award.
+She is the recipient of a 2013 University System of Maryland Regents' Award for Research, an NSF CAREER Award, and a number of paper awards including the 2010 IEEE Signal Processing Society Best Paper Award.
 Her current research interests are in the areas of statistical signal processing, machine learning for signal processing, and applications in medical image analysis and fusion.